Stepan363/River-Raid-Remastered-Version/Notes.md

 Plane's guns, so that multiple bullets fly through the screen when multiple shots are "spammed".
 When plane crashes, turrets y coordinate offset math throws them farther from their desired location.

+Animation of when turrets get hit, explode
+Fix explosion animation when turret hits aircraft.